serokell/blog-posts/TON Contest/article.md

 with smart-contracts – an area where the cost of a small mistake can be very high.

-To give you an idea of what TVM assembler embedded into Haskell feels like, we have reimplemented a standard wallet contract in it.
+To give you an idea of what TVM assembler embedded into Haskell feels like, we have reimplemented the standard wallet contract in it.
 Before you take a look at the code, here are a couple of important things to keep in mind:

 * This contract consists of a single function, but you can have many of them.